Last updated Oct. 26th, 2018

-Ranking History lets you go back in time to see where a site or a page ranked in the SERPs and how those rankings changed month to month (or across many months, years, you get the idea).
+Ranking History lets you go back in time to check your website ranking and how those rankings changed month to month (or across many months, years, you get the idea).
 Before you can improve the SEO of any site, you have to understand where it’s been.

 The feature is built-in to SpyFu searches, so getting started is easier than it’s ever been.
 When you get the domain’s results page, just look for the Ranking History tab to load the chart.

-You can also start directly from the Ranking History page at spyfu.com/ranking.
+You can also start directly from the Ranking History page.

 Veteran SpyFu users will tell you that before, you had to think of at least one keyword for a domain that you wanted to track.
 Back then, we left the legwork up to you.